laserb/deep-vocal-isolation/README.md

 If no `.yml` file is specified it will use the default `grid_search.yml` containing all possible configurations.

 ## Inference
-After the network is trained the produced weights can be used to perform inference on a given track to isolate the vocals.
+After the network is trained the produced weights stored in `WEIGHTS` can be used to perform inference on a given track to isolate the vocals.
 As the inference is computationally expensive it is not performed on the complete file, but smaller slices.
 The size of such a slice can be set by `INFERENCE_SLICE`.
 If your computer runs out of memory while inferencing, consider reducing the slice size.</br>
 An inference can be executed by invoking

 >`python3 vocal_isolation.py filetoinfer.wav`